Eventador/eventador.github.io/_documentation/getting_started_guide.md

 title: Getting Started Guide
 ---

-# Beta

-Eventador.io is currently in Beta.
-Please submit feedback to [hello@eventador.io](mailto:hello@eventador.io)

 # Overview

 Eventador is a high performance real-time data pipeline platform based on Apache Kafka.
-Eventador makes it easy perform analysis and build applications using real time streaming data.
+Eventador makes it easy to perform analysis and build applications using real time streaming data.
 Some areas that can benefit from real time data are sensor networks, IoT, click-stream analysis, fraud detection, or anything that requires real-time data.
 Eventador is deployed to Amazon AWS, and delivered as a service.

 Getting started with Eventador takes just a few simple steps.

 # Concepts

-Eventador facilitates the creation of clusters of cloud servers called **Deployments**.
-Deployments are built on AWS in a VPC per customer.
+Eventador facilitates the creation of clusters of cloud servers referred to as **Kafka Deployments**.
+Kafka Deployments are built on AWS with a dedicated, isolated VPC per customer (for all non-sandbox plans).

-Each deployment may have many logical stream namespaces as Kafka **Topics**.
+Each deployment may have many logical namespaces based on Kafka **Topics**.
 Endpoints are exposed in plaintext or SSL for producing and consuming data for each topic.

-**Stacks** are interfaces that make consuming or producing data from/to a topic easy.
+**Stacks** are interfaces that make consuming or producing data from/to a topic easy and powerful.
 A stack operates on a Topic.
-Eventador currently is shipping with a default stack running PipelineDB.
-The PipelineDB stack automatically consumes from the 'defaultsink' topic into the database, allowing for continuous views to be created against the stream.
+Eventador provides a default stack running PipelineDB.
+The PipelineDB stack automatically consumes from the 'defaultsink' topic into the database, allowing users to execute complex SQL against the stream.

 Each Deployment has a Jupyter **Notebook** server attached to it with helper functions for all endpoints.
 This enables easy analysis, graphing, data manipulation and reporting.

-The Deployment, Topic, and Stacks make a **Data Pipeline**.
+The Kafka Deployment, Topic, and Stacks provide a **Data Pipeline**.

-# Complete Example
+# Quickstart Example

 For this example we will do some hypothetical brewery automation based on real time sensor data.
 Sensors on beer mash tuns gather the current temperature levels and produce it to the pipeline.
 The data is then aggregated in real-time in PipelineDB.
 This allows the brewer to monitor the temperature levels and ensure it's below a particular threshold for good beer.
 If it gets out of threshold an actuator can reduce or increase the temperature.